piotrekkr/salesforce-archivist/README.md

 > all commands will be run as this user.
 If you have different `UID/GID`, you should adjust those values by
 > setting `ARCHIVIST_UID` and `ARCHIVIST_GID` in environment and then rebuilding image.

-You can build and run project using Docker Compose.
+You can build and run project using Docker Compose like this:
 1. Clone project
    ```shell
    git clone git@github.com:piotrekkr/salesforce-archivist.git